This guide is designed to take you, step by step, through each step needed to build your first app and then sell that app.

 Look forward to helping your business grow,

-So, now, you should have a good overview as to how to sell your first app.
+So, now, you should have a good overview of how to sell your first app.

 The key with all of these methods is follow-up.
 Most of your sales will be made in the follow-up and the way I look at it is, that if your first call with that person is the first time they have thought about a mobile app, keep following up in case they start looking elsewhere.